Dollar, Clackmannanshire: History

 The town has two war memorials, one for each world war.
 In the grounds of Dollar Academy, a bronze figure with outstretched hands by George Henry Paulin faces westwards and commemorates the fallen of the First World War.
 This also has names added for Northern Ireland.

 A small museum run by volunteers contains a collection of local items, and much information about the former Devon Valley Railway, which closed to passengers in 1964.
 The town is now largely a dormitory community for people who work in Stirling and further afield (e.g. Glasgow and Edinburgh).

 Location and transport

 It is one of the Hillfoots Villages, situated between the Ochil Hills range to the north and the River Devon to the south.
 Dollar is 12 mi east of Stirling on the A91 road to St Andrews.
-The town had a station on the Devon Valley Railway linking Alloa and Kinross, which closed to passengers in 1964 and to freight in 1973.
+The town had a station on the Devon Valley Railway linking Alloa and Kinross, which closed in 1964.